-Hot stock picks often have breakout chart patterns but learn why a top trader on Wall Street says that it is his least favorite pattern to trade.
+Hot stock picks often have breakout chart patterns but this is one of my least favorite patterns to trade.

 The best breakout chart patterns to trade are the ones that come after a long continuation pattern.

 Below are the best breakout candlestick chart patterns for trading.
 These breakout chart patterns should never be used alone but instead with the other fundamental and technical indicators I have talked about in previous lessons.
 Think of these breakout candlestick chart patterns as a small part of a larger swing trading system.

 The Wedge, or sometimes called a Falling Wedge, is a bullish pattern that begins wide at the top and contracts as the price moves lower.
 A Wedge is a continuation pattern.
 The Wedge does not give a bull buy signal until the breakout.